By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The budget includes specific allocations for strengthening global health security architecture and improving early warning systems for disease outbreaks.
-Member States emphasized the critical importance of sustained financing for pandemic preparedness during the Assembly discussions.
+The budget includes specific allocations for strengthening global health security architecture and improving early warning systems for disease outbreaks, according to the World Health Assembly proceedings of 22 May 2026.

 For more comprehensive coverage of global health policy developments, visit our Global Health section.